Payback

 The inciting incident occurs at 12 minutes when Porter learns definitively that Val Resnick used the $70,000 from their heist to pay off a debt to the Outfit (the syndicate).
 This means getting his money back won't be simple theft - he'll have to go through organized crime to get what's his..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This illustrates the protagonist's commitment to Porter makes the active choice to confront Val Resnick directly.
+This reveals the protagonist's commitment to Porter makes the active choice to confront Val Resnick directly.
 He kidnaps Val and tortures him for information, learning that the money went to the Outfit.
 Porter decides he will go after the Outfit itself to get his $70,000 - an irreversible decision that puts him in the syndicate's crosshairs., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: Porter successfully makes contact with Carter, a high-ranking Outfit member, and delivers his demand for $70,000.
+Notably, this crucial beat False victory: Porter successfully makes contact with Carter, a high-ranking Outfit member, and delivers his demand for $70,000.
 It seems like his plan is working - the Outfit is taking him seriously and negotiating.
 The stakes raise as he believes he's close to getting his money., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (72% through) represents the emotional nadir.
 Here, Porter is captured by the Outfit.
 Rosie is taken hostage.
 He is tortured with a sledgehammer to his feet - a brutal, literal "whiff of death" moment.
 Everything Porter worked for collapses.
-He's powerless, broken, and the woman he cares about will be killed unless he gives up information he doesn't have., shows the protagonist at their lowest point.
+He's powerless, broken, and the woman he cares about will be killed unless he gives up information he doesn't have., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 77% of the runtime.
 Porter escapes and synthesizes his knowledge: he realizes Bronson, the head of the Outfit, is coming to town personally.
 This is new information that gives him leverage.
 He combines his street-smart tactics with what Rosie taught him about human connection, formulating a final plan to get his money and save her., demonstrating the transformation achieved throughout the journey.